TheLester/Instagram-Helper/README.md

+# [Important] Project is in not maintained.
+Feel free to fork it and support.

 # Instagram-Helper   [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Instagram--Helper-brightgreen.svg?style=flat-square)](http://android-arsenal.com/details/1/2753)

 This is a library project which makes the instagram login much easier. *Works from Android API 10 (Gingerbread) and above*.